npm-update-package/npm-update-package/README.md

 ## GitHub token

-To run npm-update-package, GitHub token is required.
+GitHub token is required to run npm-update-package.
 For example, the following tokens can be used.

 |GitHub token|Pull request author|Trigger other action|